rutvk00/namaste-react/netflix-gpt/README.md

 -  Create SignUp User Account
 - Implement SignIn User API
 - Create Redux Store with userSlice
+- Update Profile
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: If user is not logged in Redirect /browse to Login Page and vice-versa

 # Deploy on Firebase :